-These classifications may be found in the Class & Rank column on the 2022-2027 CIP Spreadsheet.
+These classifications may be found in the Class & Rank column on the 2023-2028 CIP Spreadsheet.

-The Board then reviewed and discussed each 2022 (capital spending year) project submittal, (and two projects that start in 2023) and using an agreed-upon criteria form, rated each project.
+The Board then reviewed and discussed each 2023 (capital spending year) project submittal, (and two projects that start in 2023) and using an agreed-upon criteria form, rated each project.
 The rating totals then formed the basis for our ranking that is our recommended prioritization for approving funding for them.
-Finally, we will present our Draft Capital Improvements Program Report at a public hearing to be held on December 15, 2021 and may revise and finalize the report for submission to the Board of Selectmen, School Board and Budget Committee.
-A second public hearing will be held if required by changes resulting from comments from the public.
+Finally, we will present our Draft Capital Improvements Program Report at a public hearing to be held on October 13, 2022 and may revise and finalize the report for submission to the Board of Selectmen, School Board and Budget Committee.
+A second public hearing will be held if required by substantial changes resulting from comments from the public.

-Integral parts of this report are the CIP Six Year Spreadsheet (reflects submitted projects with the recommendations of the Capital Improvements Program Committee), the 2022 Project Rating-Ranking-Recommendation Matrix, the Master Plan Tie-In Matrix, and the CIP Charge and Policy document, all attached to this report.
+Integral parts of this report are the CIP Six Year Spreadsheet (reflects submitted projects and costs), the 2023 Project Rating-Ranking-Recommendation Matrix, the Master Plan Tie-In Matrix, DPW Fleet Matrix, Fire Dept. Fleet Matrix, and the CIP Charge and Policy document, all attached to this report.